 UTMTC is a two day competition held over one weekend (Saturday and Sunday).
 On the first day, all teams will go through four non-elimination rounds, arguing for each side twice.
 The eight teams that finish the first day of the competition with the highest overall scores will then proceed to compete on the second day.
 All teams other than the top eight will be eliminated and will not proceed to compete on the second day.
 Of course, eliminated teams are always welcome to attend and watch the second day’s rounds.
 On the second day, teams will compete in elimination rounds (based entirely on win/loss) to determine a final champion.
 There is only ever one case per competition, and you are expected to prepare to present for both sides because you will have to represent both sides over the course of the entire day.

-Details will be posted as they become available.
+Details on a 2020 iteration will be posted here as they become available.